Elecleus/zix/README.md

 # zix

+⚠️ This project is in its very early stages.

+We need your suggestions.

 ## Description
 A reimagining of Nix that aims to address several of Nix's drawbacks, such as its non-FHS store layout, steep learning curve, and other usability issues.